NotePlan/plugins/jgclark.Dashboard/README.md

 ### #tag/@mention sections
 The "#tag/@mention Section" will show all open tasks/checklists that include this #tag or @mention.
 This is a good way of showing all `#next` actions, for example.
 Further, this can be used to turn this into a 'deferred' section, by setting the tag to show here the same tag that is also set to be ignored in the calendar sections above.

 You can use the '#Tags' section to create a "deferred date" function.
 To do this tag something as (for example) `#next` and then schedule it with a day in the future.On that future date, it will show up in this `#next` section.
-(Thanks to @george65 for spottig this use case.)
+(Thanks to @george65 for spotting this use case.)

 ### Project section
 If you use the [Projects & Reviews Plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.Reviews), the Dashboard will show up the projects ready for review.
 It reads this from the hidden list that's updated every time its **/project lists** command is run, or you **/finish project review** on a project note.